Imprint (trade name): Description

 An imprint of a publisher is a trade name—a name that a business uses for trading commercial products or services—under which a work is published.
 Imprints typically have a defining character or mission.
 In some cases, the diversity results from the takeover of smaller publishers (or parts of their business) by a larger company.

 In the video game industry, some game companies operate various publishing labels.
-Electronic Arts' (EA) 2008 CEO, John Riccitiello, stated that, with the establishing of Rockstar, Take-Two Interactive effectively invented the "label" corporate structure, which EA followed into in 2008.
+Electronic Arts' (EA) 2008 CEO, John Riccitiello, stated that, with the establishment of Rockstar, Take-Two Interactive effectively invented the "label" corporate structure, which EA followed in 2008.
 This model has influenced rivals including Activision Blizzard, ZeniMax, Electronic Arts from 2008 to 2018, Warner Bros.
 Interactive, Embracer Group, and Koei Tecmo.
-Take-Two have had such models in place since 1997–1998.
+Take-Two has had such models in place since 1997–1998.
 Take-Two is seen as "a game holding company with autonomous game publishing and development subsidiaries".
-Independently-owned game publishers like Devolver Digital also use the word "label" to describe themselves.
+Independently owned game publishers like Devolver Digital also use the word "label" to describe themselves.